Patents

 Once you have the patent number and date, you can order the microfiche (MF 367) of the relevant Victorian patent to view (and copy) in the Library.
 When ordering this item be sure to include the patent number and year.

-The catalogue entry for these Victorian patents is listed under the title Victorian patents [microform]
+The State Library catalogue entry for these Victorian patents is listed under the title Victorian patents [microform] Under 'locations', select the option 'Request microfiche from onsite storage' MF 367.

 Summary of patents holdings at the State Library of Victoria